 * How can we use this knowledge in applied settings?

-To answer these questions, you have to know how humans perform specific tasks and how this performance limits and affect task performance.
+To answer these questions, you have to know how humans perform specific tasks and how this performance limits and affects task performance.
 How do humans acquire new skills and how do they learn to adapt to a new task?
-It is important to know in which way information is transferred; the most natural way of human communication is language.
-But what about machines?
-Maybe keyboards, choice menus or multi-touch are more suitable.
+In addition, it is important to think about how humans communicate and apply this to human-machine communication.
+While language is the most natural way of human communication, this might not always be the best to communicate with a machine.

 Fees and funding